nsrr/shhs-documentation/pages/README.md

 ## Methods in Biostatistics with R

-A group of NSRR users wrote an E-book titled [*Methods in Biostatistics with R*](https://leanpub.com/biostatmethods) that uses a subset of SHHS data for many coding examples.
+NSRR user Ciprian Crainiceanu and colleagues wrote an E-book titled [*Methods in Biostatistics with R*](https://leanpub.com/biostatmethods) that uses a subset of SHHS data for many coding examples.
 The book-specific dataset is [available here for download](:files_path:/biostatistics-with-r).

 ## Recent changes